9 Perennial Vegetables To Grow In The Garden

 - Harvest 120-150 days after planting

-It’s a vine, so growing it next to a fence or something tall will help it thrive as it can get up to 6 feet tall.
-Harvest these tubers in fall, but leave some in the ground so you can have another batch for next year.
+It’s a vine, so growing it next to a fence or something tall will help it thrive, as it can get up to 6 feet tall.
+Harvest these tubers in the fall, but leave some in the ground so you can have another batch for next year.

 - Like full to partial sun

-- Love rich soil amended with compost and organic matter
+- They love rich soil amended with compost and organic matter

-- Nitrogen-fixers, so don’t need a lot of fertilization
+- Nitrogen-fixers, so they don’t need a lot of fertilization

 - Plant next to something they can climb up (trellis, lamp post, etc)